Abandoned or Lost Young Animals

 This instinct to "help" can often be detrimental to the young animals and at times, to the person who steps in.
 Before you act, please consider the following tips for dealing with young wild animals

 While they may seem to be abandoned, it is common for many mammals to leave their young alone while they forage for food.
 They know where they left their young, so before you handle or remove them, consider the following points:

 - some parents may be aggressive toward people who come into contact with and/or handle their young

 - handling the young can transfer strange smells to their fur.
 Some species may reject their young if the scent is wrong

 - moving them to another area can make it harder for the parents to find them and increase the chances of predation.

 Are there health issues related to handling wild animals?

 YES.
 As part of the natural cycle of population control, each species has its own diseases and parasites.
-Handling wild animals can transmit serious infections and illnesses or may even cause death from:
+Handling wild animals can transmit serious infections and illnesses to people or may even cause death from: